emaishoaib/quire/README.md

 give individual pages their own hover controls, which is what the rotate, delete and insert buttons need.

-**The read controls float in a rail rather than sitting in the toolbar.** SwiftUI toolbars hosted in an AppKit window ignore trailing placement, so toolbar items land at the far left however they are declared.
-The rail sidesteps that and keeps the controls beside what they act on.
+**The window has no toolbar, and the controls live in a rail.** Two reasons.
+SwiftUI toolbars hosted in an AppKit window ignore trailing placement, so items land at the far left however they are declared.
+More importantly, a window without a toolbar shows its tabs in the title bar rather than in a row of their own, which is where the file names belong.

+**Windows are added to the tab group explicitly, in `WindowTabs.swift`.** macOS merges document windows into tabs by itself only when the user has chosen that in System Settings, so relying on it would work on one Mac and not another.
+The same file forces the tab bar to stay visible, which macOS otherwise hides below two tabs, taking the plus button with it.

+**Every window shares one saved frame.** Documents and start screens save and restore under the name `QuireWindow`, so a new tab is the size you last left.
+Note that `setFrameAutosaveName` only says where to save: restoring needs `setFrameUsingName`, and leaving that out is why every window used to open at its coded size.

+**A start tab closes when a document opens in that window.** The start screen exists to open something, so it is replaced rather than joined, however the file was opened.

+**Page edits animate because pages are identified by object.** `PageGrid` and `ThumbnailSidebar` list `document.pages`, whose elements survive a reorder, and `applyPages` wraps its change in a spring.
+Adding `.id(document.revision)` to either view to "force a refresh" would tell SwiftUI to rebuild from scratch and kill every animation.

 ## Open questions